slavaim/MacOSX-Network-Sockets-Filter/README.md

 ##Directories structure

-The project contains a NKE(Network Kernel Extension) module and a user mode client to communicate with the NKE.
-NKE directory contains a project for the kernel extension.
-NkeClient directory contains a project for a usermode client that responses to the NKE immediately without data inspection.
+The project contains a NKE(Network Kernel Extension) module and a user mode client to communicate with the NKE filter.
+The NKE directory contains a project for the kernel extension.
+The NkeClient directory contains a project for a usermode client that responses to the NKE immediately without data inspection.
 The user client prints received events to console output.

 ##Design